pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 ### Returns

-set_presence_state() → SetStateResult:
+set_presence_state() returns SetStateResult:
-- channel: String — Channel where state was set.
+- channel — String.
+Channel the state was set on.
-- state: serde_json::Value — User state (Vec<u8> if not using default serde).
+- state — serde_json::Value.
+User state.
+If not using default serde, this is Vec<u8>.

-get_presence_state() → GetStateResult:
+get_presence_state() returns GetStateResult:
-- state: Vec<GetStateInfo> — State entries.
+- state — Vec<GetStateInfo>.

 GetStateInfo:
-- channel_name: String — Channel name.
+- channel_name — String.
+Channel name the state was set on.
-- state: serde_json::Value — User state (Vec<u8> if not using default serde).
+- state — serde_json::Value.
+User state.
+If not using default serde, this is Vec<u8>.